Uberspace/lab/source/guide_buildbot.rst

 		'secret': 'SomeSecretPassPhraseToAuthenticateGitea',
 	}}

 That's it!
-Restart your BuildBot_ master via ``buildbot restart master`` and continue by adding the webhook to the desired gitea repository!
+Restart your BuildBot_ master via ``supervisorctl restart buildbot-master`` and continue by adding the webhook to the desired gitea repository!

 Step 3
 ------